TappCar

-TappCar is a ridesharing company based in Edmonton, Alberta.
-The company is the third largest ride-sharing service in Canada, with operations in Edmonton, Grande Prairie and Winnipeg.
+TappCar was a ridesharing company based in Edmonton, Alberta.
+The company was the third largest ride-sharing service in Canada, with operations in Edmonton, Grande Prairie and Winnipeg.

 History

 TappCar was launched with 200 drivers in Edmonton on March 14, 2016.

 In July 2016, TappCar struck a merger deal with St. Albert based cab company Aaron Taxi.
 The taxi company encouraged all of its 9 drivers to move to the TappCar model.
 Aaron Taxi's owner, Jean-Pierre Cloutier was named TappCar's new chief operating officer.

-in September 2019, the company announced plans to expand into British Columbia, with plans to operate Kelowna and Victoria in addition to the Metro Vancouver.
+In September 2019, the company announced plans to expand into British Columbia, with plans to operate Kelowna and Victoria in addition to the Metro Vancouver.

+Closure

+In early 2021, TappCar shuttered operations in all Canadian cities except Winnipeg.
+On June 26, 2022, TappCar ceased operations in Winnipeg, its final remaining market, effectively ending the company's operations entirely.
+CEO Noel Bernier attributed the closure to the COVID-19 pandemic, which caused a 95 percent drop in passenger levels in March 2020, combined with rising fuel prices and increased competition from Uber, which had entered the Manitoba market.